SOCIAL MEDIA

 Yew

-Growing these plants in quantity around your home will also discourage uninvited guests and can be used in your Poison Garden (to be talked about on a later date).
+Growing these plants in quantity around your home will also discourage uninvited guests and can be used in your Poison Garden.

 To make a Banishing Oil cover your banishing powder in Castor oil and shake vigorously until well combined.
 If the oil is too thick you can thin it with jojoba oil.